-From the figures in the above table, we can conclude that approximately 80% of the smelters declared to us by our suppliers and subcontractors are validated by the CFS program.
-The foregoing figure is based on the aggregate number of smelters when all four conflict minerals are taken into consideration.
-In addition, out of the twelve Active Smelters declared to us as being a source of tungsten, a single supplier accounts for the reporting to us of eight of such Active Smelters (which were not reported to us by any other supplier).
-Furthermore, out of the twelve Active Smelters declared to us as being a source of tin, as of December 31, 2014, we had reasonable grounds to expect that seven of such Active Smelters were nearing the end of the validation process by the CFS program.
-We have also included in Appendix I to this Report a list of processing facilities as reported to us by our suppliers and subcontractors, their identification number as used by the CFS program and the number of suppliers which reported to us as having sourced 3TG from the particular facility during calendar year 2014.
+From the figures in the above table, we can conclude that approximately 99.3% of the smelters (based on the aggregate number of smelters when all four conflict minerals are taken into consideration) declared to us by our suppliers and subcontractors were validated by the CFS program as of December 31, 2015.
+The 0.7% of smelters which were not validated by the CFS program as of December 31, 2015 is represented by one tin smelter, which was an Active Smelter as of December 31, 2015.
+We have also included in Appendix I to this Report a list of processing facilities as reported to us by our suppliers and subcontractors, their identification number as used by the CFS program and the number of suppliers which reported to us as having sourced 3TG from the particular facility during calendar year 2015.